The Investor Perspective: Convertible Notes vs. Preferred Stock

 • You can threaten bankruptcy – the ultimate clout.

-• Get paid before equity in both scenarios.
+• You get paid before equity in any scenario.

-• Convert into the next equity round at a discount.
+• With Converts, you buy into the next equity round at a discount.

 • “Loan to own” may make you an owner.